 Plus, find park hours, fees, directions, pictures and other extras.

 Lake Elmo Park Reserve is popular with families for swimming, fishing, camping and hiking.
 Of its over 2000 acres, 80 percent is set aside for preservation and protection, with a goal to return it to a pre-settler condition resembling in the mid-1800s.
 When away from the developed areas, visitors can spot a variety of wildlife.
 I recall rather bold raccoons circling our campsites at night.
+The park will began upgrading the hiking paths during the fall of 2019, among updates will be boardwalks along Eagle Point Lake.

 Lake Elmo Park Reserve Beach